masakazutakewaka/masakazutakewaka.github.io/about.md

 ---
 Developer based in Vancouver BC, Canada.

-3 years of professional experience in the field.

-Proficient in Ruby, Ruby on Rails and GraphQL.
+Proficient in Ruby on Rails.

+Experienced in PostgreSQL and Ubuntu.

+Interested in OS, Database and Network.

 # EDUCATION
 ---